Judge dismisses most claims in Blake Lively's lawsuit against Justin Baldoni

 In a 152-page ruling, U.S. District Judge Lewis J. Liman tossed out 10 of Lively’s 13 claims against Baldoni, including harassment, defamation and conspiracy.
 But he allowed three other claims to proceed to a trial scheduled to begin in May: breach of contract, retaliation and aiding and abetting in retaliation.

-Lively’s lawyers said their client was “kissed, nuzzled and touched” without her consent.
+Lively’s lawyers have said their client was “kissed, nuzzled and touched” without her consent.
 Baldoni was “consistently inappropriate” and crossed “boundaries” on set, her lawyers argued.

 Lively also accused Baldoni and his Wayfarer Studios production company of orchestrating a punitive “smear campaign” after she spoke out about the allegedly toxic work environment he created on the set of the movie, released in 2024.